-Coronavirus: Night curfew in Maharashtra from Sunday amid surge in cases
+Night curfew in Maharashtra from Sunday amid surge in coronavirus cases

-Malls will be closed in the state from 8 pm to 7 am.
+The state has reported 36,902 new infections on Friday – the highest daily case count since the start of the pandemic.

 A night curfew will be imposed in Maharashtra from Sunday amid the sharp increase in coronavirus cases, ANI reported.
 Malls have been ordered to remain shut from 8 pm to 7 am

-The curfew was ordered by Maharashtra Chief Minister Uddhav Thackeray after he assessed the coronavirus situation in the state, India Today reported.
+Maharashtra Chief Minister Uddhav Thackeray ordered the curfew after a meeting with the divisional commissioners, superintendents of police, district collectors and deans of medical colleges to review the situation in the state, PTI reported.

-On Friday, Nagpur district alone reported more than 4,000 new cases.
-This took the overall count there to 2,11,162.
+Thackeray told the officials that he did not wish to impose a lockdown in the state.
+“But there seems a possibility of healthcare facilities falling short given the rise in number of coronavirus patients,” was quoted as saying by PTI.

+Thackeray warned that the restrictions could get stricter if the people do not follow coronavirus guidelines.
+He also directed officials to ensure that there are plenty of hospital beds and medicines available.

 Maharashtra has emerged as the top contributor to India’s coronavirus surge.
 The country registered 59,118 new coronavirus cases on Friday, taking the overall count to 1,18,46,652.
 This is the first time since October 17 that more than 59,000 new infections were recorded in a day.
 With 257 deaths, the toll rose to 1,60,949.